abisummers/abisummers.github.io/src/pages/articles/subscriptions.md

 Has it been worth it?

-- arc de triomphe with a friend (ticket price per ticket: 16€)
+- arc de triomphe with a friend: 16€ per person
-- Maison des Jardies à Sèvres as part of my [day trip to Ville d'Avray](http://abisummers.com/articles/alphabet-ile-de-france/v-ville-d-avray/) (the guided tour of the house was sooooo good) (ticket price 7€)
+- Maison des Jardies à Sèvres as part of my [day trip to Ville d'Avray](http://abisummers.com/articles/alphabet-ile-de-france/v-ville-d-avray/): 7€, including the guided tour.

 total saved so far: **39€**